Ōra King TYEE

 The name Tyee means ‘Chief’ in the local language of British Columbia where they were originally found.
 Tyee weigh over 30 pounds, and have been caught in Campbell River since 1924.
 Tyee were originally caught from a boat with no motor with a hook with no barb.

-Tyee are extraordinarily large.
-They are salmon that, for reasons unknown, continue to grow beyond the normal life-cycle of other salmon.
-This phenomenon occurs naturally in the wild and in our environment in New Zealand.
+This phenomenon occurs naturally in the wild and in our aquaculture environment in New Zealand.